Last updated: May 23, 2022

 - U.S. citizens should consult the Rwanda Biomedical Center’s (RBC) for information about all testing requirements, to include arrival and departure.
 Their website is here.

-- PCR tests can be booked online through the online platform Irembo, found here.
+- PCR tests can be booked online through the online platform Irembo, found here and are conducted at Camp Kigali, in central Kigali next to the Serena Hotel.
 PCR tests cost approximately $50 (or RWF 47,200).
-Payment is required for U.S. citizens.
-Online payment is available through the scheduling website.
+Payment is required for U.S. citizens and the U.S. Embassy recommends paying with credit card or cash at the testing site.
 PCR test results are generally delivered within 48 hours via text message (results only) and through the RBC’s COVID-19 Test Results Portal here.
-Passengers departing Rwanda are required to print out the travel certificate available through the COVID-19 Test Results Portal and hand carry them to enter the airport for departure.

 - RBC offers rapid antigen testing without appointment at dozens of accredited private hospitals/clinics throughout Rwanda.
 Rapid antigen tests cost approximately $5 (RWF 5,000).
 A complete list of accredited private clinics offering this service is found here.
 Rapid antigen test results are available shortly after the sample is taken and are delivered in person and/or via text message.

 COVID-19 Vaccine Information:

 - Has the government of Rwanda approved a COVID-19 vaccine for use?
 Yes

 - Are vaccines available in Rwanda for U.S. citizens to receive?
 Yes

 - Which vaccines are available in Rwanda?
-Rwanda has Pfizer and Moderna vaccines.
+Rwanda has several WHO-approved vaccines.

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.